Safe Outputs (Pull Requests)

 Protected Files

 Section titled “Protected Files”Both create-pull-request and push-to-pull-request-branch enforce protected file protection by default.
-Patches that modify package manifests, agent instruction files, or repository security configuration are refused unless you explicitly configure a policy.
+Patches that modify package manifests, agent instruction files, repository security configuration, or any top-level directory whose name starts with . are refused unless you explicitly configure a policy.

 This protects against supply chain attacks where an AI agent could inadvertently (or through prompt injection) alter dependency definitions, CI/CD pipelines, or agent behaviour files.